 It was not too long ago when we saw finger-pointing and calls to stop the hatred after the events in Charlotte.
 In the midst of all the anger, I wondered where is the voice directing us to God?

 I was moved by an article on The American Moms blog discussing the power of teaching our children to focus on love in response to these times of hate and indifference.
 One comment linked to this article provided a perfect image of what we are doing wrong.
 This reader said: “We don’t potty train our kids by showing them all the ways NOT to go.
 Teaching a positive is so much more effective and encouraging than teaching a negative!”

 There is a reason why memory is associated with remembering – it helps us remain aware.
 They are more than just a recollection of what we were doing.
 They evoke deep emotions influencing how we define who we are.

 What kind of people are we if we only turn to God when the world is falling apart?
 Being authentic is acting the same way no matter who you are with or where you are at.
 Have we become complacent with the discrepancies between our actions and beliefs, or do we turn to God no matter how good or bad life may seem?

 As we remember the heroes from any of these catastrophic events, think about why we consider them heroes.
 Their actions were a reflection of who they were inside.
 They did not point fingers cowering in a corner but stood up to do what was right.

 What catastrophic event affected your life the most?

 Are you the same person today as you were then?
-I’d love to hear your thoughts and memories,
+I’d love to hear about your thoughts and memories in the comments.

 Reeve, Andrea Candrain.“Teaching Our Kids Love Conquers Hate.”
 Retrieved from The American Moms (2017).